 What resonated most with you in this article and why?

 Leave a comment below and let me know.
 Thousands of other women come to my blogs each week for inspiration and wisdom.
 Your comment may provide support to someone else.
 And encourage them to create better boundaries in their life.

 Thanks for adding your perspective.
 Please share this post with other women you love.

-I’m Anna-Thea, an author, and Divine Feminine Educator.
+I’m Anna-Thea, an author, and Certified Divine Feminine Educator.
 If you want to find out more about healthy boundaries in relationships check out my online courses.